IvoSpasov/SpeedHero/README.md

 =========

 TODO:
+- Fix AJAX validation.
+- Clear comment input form after adding a comment.

 - Add all posts page.
-- Clear comment form after adding a comment.
-- Proper validation.
-For the AJAX and comment input form.
-- Add caching
+- Add user roles.
 - Add unit tests.
-- 404 not found page.

 - Think about better routes.
-- Add user roles.
+- Think about other pages that can be cached other than the Index page.
+- Think about creating a custom 404 not found page if needed.